chaoss/metrics/activity-metrics/issues-maintainer-response-duration.md

 group by project_id
 ```

-### GHTorrent: Time between opening and a committer responding to an issue (single project)
+### AUGUR: Time between opening and a committer responding to an issue (single project)

 ```SQL
 SELECT issues.id                       AS "issue_id",